kyverno/policy-reporter-docs/content/en/core/06-targets.md

 ## Elasticsearch

-Policy Reporter sends Results in a JSON representation and all available information to a customizable index.
-This index can be expanded by selecting one of the different rotations or *none* to disable this function..
-By default Policy Reporter creates a new index on daily bases.
+Policy Reporter sends results in a JSON representation and all available information to a customizable index.
+This index can be expanded by selecting one of the different rotations or *none* to disable this function.
+By default Policy Reporter creates a new index on a daily basis.

 ### Additional configuration

-* __index__ is used as index name, uses `policy-reporter` if not configured
+* __index__ is used as an index name.
+Uses `policy-reporter` if not configured.
 * __rotation__ is used to create rotating indexes by adding the rotation date as suffix to the index name.
-Possible values are `daily`, `monthly`, `annually` and `none`, uses `daily` if not configured
+Possible values are `daily`, `monthly`, `annually` and `none`.
+Uses `daily` if not configured.

 ### Example

-The minimal configuration for Elasticsearch requires a valid and accessable host.
+The minimal configuration for Elasticsearch requires a valid and accessible host.

 ```yaml
 elasticsearch: